SoftHu/tos_avg/En/heart_4_2_3.md

 1752153046167926 -->1752153319985527{ }
 1752153319985527 -->|Is that how Kon feels?|1752153555967358[<b>Speaker 👉 Kon:</b>

-Just spend more time with me in the future and the kind Lord Kon will forgive you!]
+Spend more time with me and all is forgiven!]
 1752153319985527 -->|I might have overlooked Kon's feelings.|1752153555967358[<b>Speaker 👉 Kon:</b>

-Just spend more time with me in the future and the kind Lord Kon will forgive you!]
+Spend more time with me and all is forgiven!]
 1752153555967358 -->1752153607355775[<b>Speaker 👉 Musashi:</b>

-You two have a great relationship, truly like siblings.
+Look at you two.
+You're the perfect siblings.
-Hey, I heard you've been poking around those ruins lately.
+Hey, I heard you've been poking around in those ruins.
 Dangerous stuff.
-I've got a buddy from the islands fetching emergency meds for you.]
+I had a friend get some emergency meds for you.]
 1752153607355775 -->1752153731191168{ }
 1752153731191168 -->|Thank you.|1752153832661383[<b>Speaker 👉 Musashi:</b>